 As Justice Callinan articulated in the WorkChoices case, that bargain was the institution of a new system of government defined by the underlying and essential policy of federalism.
 Therefore, any interpretation of the Commonwealth Constitution that undermines the federal compact should be viewed with great scepticism and caution.

 But why preference federalism, merely because it was the system that the Australian people chose to adopt in the late 1800s?
 Isn’t it a little arbitrary to preference their views of those of people today?
 The answer is simple.

-There will, inevitably, always be arbitrariness in any political system in which there is wide room for disagreement between members of society.
+There will, inevitably, always be arbitrariness in any free political system in which there is wide room for disagreement between members of society.
 Given that we will not always be able to satisfy everyone, we must make certain choices about how our political and legal systems operate by relatively imperfect means.

 However, history has confirmed time and time again, that when the power to make such choices is granted to small groups of elites there is hugely disproportionate risk of abuse and corruption.
 What group in society today can we truly trust to make decisions in the best interests of all people?

 Better, I think, to accept the arbitrariness we already have and to seek to improve it incrementally, rather than risk introducing a whole lot more of it.
 Therefore, the most important function of civil society and our system of laws is to protect minorities from abuse by the majority – a topic for another day.